Skip to main content

 💡

-Netflix's own 2016 research estimated $1 billion per year in reduced churn from its recommendation engine — all powered by the same math you're about to learn.
+Netflix's own 2016 research estimated their recommendation engine—powered by embeddings—saves them $1 billion per year in reduced churn by showing users content they actually love.

 To understand how AI encodes meaning, we first need to understand how numbers can represent similarity.

-If we plot three people using these exact metrics:
+If we represent three people using this exact format:

 • Alex: [180, 75, 25]